rxdtxd/stepper-lights/README.md

 Most notably, the used Arduino Nano symbol had its ADC pin order reversed on the manufactured boards ([rev0.1](releases/tag/rev0.1)).
-This required both hardware jumpering and software muckery, much reflected in [rev0.2](releases/tag/rev0.2).
+This required both hardware jumpering and software muckery, somewhat reflected in [rev0.2](releases/tag/rev0.2).

 Furthermore, the overall design leaves much to be desired.
-With the current prices for Arduino Nano clones, this should have been a one-AVR-one-driver schematic.
+With the current prices for Arduino Nano clones, **this should have been a one-AVR-one-driver schematic**.

 However, in the spirit of megalomania, I hereby release the files under free licenses (for which see the bottom).